 # IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 If you write code that places orders, the broker stops being a brand and starts being a piece of infrastructure.
 It has uptime, latency, error codes, rate limits, contract specs, and an API surface that either bends to what you want or fights you for a year.
-Two names that come up over and over in the "algo-friendly US broker" search are Interactive Brokers (IBKR) and Tastytrade (formerly Tastyworks).
+Two names that come up over and over in the "algo-friendly US broker" search are Interactive Brokers (IBKR) and Tastytrade (formerly tastyworks).
 Both let you push orders programmatically.
 They are not interchangeable.

 Quick verdict